vmware-archive/vra-api-samples-for-postman/Reservations/README.md

    * Remove `createdDate`, `lastUpdated`, `version`, Update other values as required.
    * Call Update reservation sample with updated payload as modified in earlier steps.

+NOTE: When creating reservation, GUIDs for storagePath or networkPath needs to be lower cased.

 ### Reservation Policy

  * CRUD on reservation policy